rht-labs/tech-exercise/docs/slides/content/tech-exercise-iv.md

 #### _SLIs for Pet Battle_
 - Request to access Pet Battle complete successfully
 - Proportion of access requests that were served are < 150ms (a time-based measurement)
-- Database is always have 20% available space
+- Database must always have 20% available space

 We defined what to measure to track our users' happiness.
 Next step is to decide the best place to collect data for it (_which we will do during this tech exercise_).